vitta-hiring/hiring-challenge/backend/readme.md

 ## Back-End Challenge

 We have a really [special map](https://en.wikipedia.org/wiki/Squaring_the_square) that is a square shape of squares.

+<img src="map.png" width="416"/>

 Each one of those squares we will consider a territory.
-This pics show a special setup of the minimum quantity of squared squares.
+This pic above shows a special setup of the minimum quantity of non-repeatable-squared squares.

-<img src="map.png" width="416"/>

-Each territory is divided on 1x1 squares that are paintable.
+Each territory is divided on 1x1 squares, and they are all paintable.

 ### 1. Build the territories API